emmynguyen/streamlit-app-deployment/azure/localgit_deployment.md

-# Deployment Option 3: Cloud Provider
+# Deployment Option 3: Cloud Provider (Azure)

 ## Azure Deployment Option #1: local git

+### Prerequisites
+1. Have an Azure subscription.
+2. Requires a runtime stack (Python 3.7-3.9) with Linux as the OS.
+3. Requires an App Service Plan with a tier of B1 or higher.

 ### Azure Setup - Part 1
 1. Open a browser and navigate to the following URL: portal.azure.com